How to Make HTTP Requests in Node.js With Fetch API

 Understanding the Fetch API

-In contrast to other ways of making HTTP requests in Node.js, the Fetch API has several advantages.
-For example, the syntax of the Fetch API is concise and understandable, making the code more readable.
-Additionally, Fetch automatically parses JSON data, simplifying working with data in JSON format.
+In contrast to other ways of making HTTP requests in server-side JavaScript, the Fetch API has several advantages.
+For example, the syntax of the Node Fetch API is concise and understandable, making the code more readable.
+Additionally, Fetch in NodeJS v21 automatically parses JSON data, simplifying working with data in JSON format.
 Finally, Fetch supports streaming data, which is useful for working with large files.
 If you’re interested in how Fetch compares to other libraries like Axios, check out our article on Axios vs. fetch() for making HTTP requests.

 To install the Fetch API, navigate to the folder of your project and run the following in the command prompt or terminal: